Overview

 Limitations of Financial Planning and Consulting/Implementation Services.
 TandemGrowth does

-services should be construed as legal, insurance implementation or accounting services.
+should be construed as legal, insurance implementation or accounting services.
+Accordingly,

-Accordingly, TandemGrowth does not prepare estate planning documents, sell insurance products
+TandemGrowth does not prepare estate planning documents, sell insurance products or prepare tax

-or prepare tax returns.
-Unless specifically agreed in writing, neither TandemGrowth nor its
+returns.
+Unless specifically agreed in writing, neither TandemGrowth nor its representatives are

 6